orcca-uwo/MultivariatePowerSeries/doc/ApproximatelyEqual.md

 ##  expressions.
 The default behavior can be explicitly selected by passing the option ~force =
 ##  false~.
 ##- Any form of the 'force' option passed to the `ApproximatelyEqual` command when comparing
-##  univariate polynomials over power series will be used as described above when comparing the
+##  univariate polynomials over power series are used as described above when comparing the
 ##  power series coefficients.
 ##
 ##INCLUDE assignment_warning.mi